 The soaring towers of Rathaus are yet another signature Viennese sight.

-The Parliament building stands out as one of the few Classic Revival grand building in the city full of Baroque.
+The Parliament stands out as one of the few Classic Revival grand buildings in the city full of Baroque.

 The Athena fountain in front of the building was erected in 1902, good twenty years after the palace had been completed.

-There are parts of the immense royal palace in the city center that date all the way back to the 14th century, but the wing facing Michaelerplatz that we see on this photo was built in the end of the 19th century.
+There are parts of the immense royal palace that date all the way back to the 14th century, but the Hofburg wing facing Michaelerplatz that we see in this photo was built at the end of the 19th century.

-Impressive architecture can be found practically on every corner and square in he center of Vienna.
+Impressive architecture can be found practically on every corner and square in the center of Vienna.
 Here are a few more of the most well-known examples.

-Musikverein, the Neoclassical concert hall and home of the Vienna Philarmonic, built in 1870.
+Musikverein, the Neoclassical concert hall and home of the Vienna Philarmonic, was built in 1870.

 I have never stepped inside, but pictures suggest that its auditorium, Golden Hall, is by far more impressive than the aforementioned Opera House auditorium.